Ivo-Balbaert/The_Way_to_Mojo/book/2_Setting_up_a_development_environment.md

 Select another kernel > Existing Jupyter Server > Enter the URL of a running Jupyter Server.
 Enter: `https://playground.modular.com/user/<your_email>/?token=<your_token>`

-It'll prompt for your username and password, then choose the Mojo kernel.
-(It'll prompt for you to enter a server name, you can set it as Mojo Playground or whatever you like ??).
+It is often easier to first restart the Mojo Playground server is you still have a browser session open with it.
+Then you can connect to it from within VS Code.
 Now you can write Mojo code and run it within a cell of the notebook!
 See next section for a screenshot of code in this environment.